cp-algorithms/cp-algorithms/src/algebra/euclid-algorithm.md

 ## Binary GCD

-The Binary GCD algorithm is an optimization to the normal Eulidean algorithm.
+The Binary GCD algorithm is an optimization to the normal Euclidean algorithm.

 The slow part of the normal algorithm are the modulo operations.
 Modulo operations, although we see them as $O(1)$, are a lot slower than simpler operations like addition, subtraction or bitwise operations.
 So it would be better to avoid those.